-GOSA flags schools for response times if the school meets at least one of the below criteria:
+GOSA flags schools for response times if the school meets the following criteria:

-- Thirty percent or more of classrooms in a school have a test duration standard score greater than or equal to 4.0 or less than or equal to -4.0 for EOGs OR greater than or equal to 5.0 or less than or equal to -5.0 for EOCs.
-This criterion identifies schools in which several classrooms administered tests for a time period that was lower or higher than the state norm. - One or more classrooms in a school has a test duration standard score greater than or equal to 7.0 or less than or equal to -7.0 for EOGs or EOCs.
-This criterion identifies classrooms that administered tests for a time period substantially higher or lower than the state norm.
+• Thirty percent or more of classrooms in a school have a test duration standard score greater than or equal to 4.0 or less than or equal to -4.0 for EOGs OR greater than or equal to 5.0 or less than or equal to -5.0 for EOCs.
+This criterion identifies schools in which several classrooms administered tests for a time period that was lower or higher than the state norm.